lemlac/mulem/docs/reference.md

 --)
 ```

-Now all the functions line up on the same indentation.
+Now all the functions line up together.
+Each `return fn` is an explicit suspension point from the function similar to `yeild` or `await`.
+The remaining part of the function becomes the body of the returned function.
 Normally `return` ends a block, but this time it means we're switching from one function to another.
 The compiler rule is simple — `return fn(params)` begins a continuation, everything else after `return` is an error.

 #### Named Parameters